toradex/toradex-torizon-manifest/README.md

 Torizon Update System reuses what Linux microPlatform and meta-updater are providing.
 You can find more about the OTA strategy on the [foundries.io Blog](https://foundries.io/insights/2018/05/25/ota-part-1/).

-Here's a quick demo on performing an update using the underlaying OSTree technology on the device manually.
+Here's a quick demo on performing an update using the underlying OSTree technology on the device manually.

 Whenever you build TorizonCore a directory `ostree_repo` gets produced during the build.
 This directory is git-like containing the meta-data for that build's filesystem.
 Toradex uploads the nightly build OSTree repository and makes it available at http://feeds.toradex.com/ostree/nightly/apalis-imx6/.